Maria Bondarenko

 Maria Bondarenko (born 9 April 2003) is a Russian tennis player.

-Bondarenko has a career-high singles ranking by the WTA of 379, achieved on 11 July 2022.
-She also has a career-high WTA doubles ranking of world No. 283, achieved on 25 July 2022.
+Bondarenko has a career-high singles ranking by the WTA of 304, achieved on 21 August 2023.
+She also has a career-high WTA doubles ranking of 268, set on 19 September 2022.
 She has won one doubles title on the ITF Women's World Tennis Tour.

 Bondarenko won her biggest tournament to date at the 2022 Open Araba en Femenino in Vitoria-Gasteiz, Spain, where she partnered with Ioana Loredana Roșca to win the doubles title.